-- A strong rural character, with nature conservation interest and tourism land uses - Concentration of settlement along the coast - The Kelling Estate - Frequent disused sand and gravel pits - Characterful minor roads linking the busier A149 coast road and A148 Cromer to Fakenham road - 6.226.
-The Blakeney Esker is well-known as England's best-developed esker.
+- Distinctive glacial topography. - An open, elevated character affording long views to the coast and inland. - Extensive heathlands and woodland blocks are prominent features. - A strong rural character, with nature conservation interest and tourism land uses. - Concentration of settlement along the coast. - The Kelling Estate. - Frequent disused sand and gravel pits. - Characterful minor roads linking the busier A149 coast road and A148 Cromer to Fakenham road. - 6.171 The Blakeney Esker is well-known as England's best-developed esker.
 It is a 3.5km ridge, which rises to c.20m above the surrounding landscape and runs south eastwards from Blakeney towards Wiveton.
 At its southern end is Wiveton Downs Local Nature Reserve, a geological SSSI.

-6.227.
-Its origin remained unresolved until relatively recently (c.1997) when the quarried sand and gravel revealed important information of how the ridge was formed.
+- 6.172 Its origin remained unresolved until relatively recently (c.1997) when the quarried sand and gravel revealed important information of how the ridge was formed.
 Thousands of years ago, when much of Norfolk was covered in ice, a river of melt water was flowing beneath the glacier, carrying large amounts of sand and gravel.
-When the glacier retreated, the sand and gravel ridge remained.

-6.228.
-The quarrying, which has changed the appearance of the feature, took place before the Esker was designated a geological Site of Special Scientific Interest (SSSI).
+When the glacier retreated, the sand and gravel ridge remained. - 6.173 The quarrying, which has changed the appearance of the feature, took place before the Esker was designated a geological Site of Special Scientific Interest (SSSI).
 The Blakeney Esker is covered in vegetation today but remains a prominent feature in Norfolk's landscape and a reminder of its icy past.

-- 6.229.
-Blakeney Point is one of the most important sites for migrating birds in Europe and provides a resting and breeding site for both Grey and Common Seal.
-The breeding colony of Grey seals is the largest in the UK. - 6.230.
-Blakeney Point is not only famous for its seals and birdlife but also historically for various lifeboats housed there.
+- 6.174 Blakeney Point is one of the most important sites for migrating birds in Europe and provides a resting and breeding site for both Grey and Common Seal.
+The breeding colony of Grey seals is the largest in the UK. - 6.175 Blakeney Point is not only famous for its seals and birdlife but also historically for various lifeboats housed there.
 These were important boats - initially powered by oarsmen.

-6.231.
-The first lifeboat shed - thought to date from around 1825 - can be seen behind the later larger shed built in 1898 to accommodate the bigger lifeboats.
+6.176 The first lifeboat shed thought to date from

+around 1825 - can be seen behind the later larger shed built in 1898 to accommodate the bigger lifeboats.

-6.232.
-Silting up of Blakeney Harbour meant that, in 1935, it was decided to dispense with a lifeboat at Blakeney Point.
-The nearest lifeboats now are stationed at Wells-next-the-Sea (to the West), Sheringham and Cromer (to the East).
+- 6.177 Silting up of Blakeney Harbour meant that, in 1935, it was decided to dispense with a lifeboat at Blakeney Point.
+The nearest lifeboats now are stationed at Wells-next-the-Sea (to the West), Sheringham and Cromer (to the East). - 6.178 Any development has the potential to affect the Area of Outstanding Natural Beauty's defined special qualities to some extent, in particular the undeveloped coastal character, sense of remoteness, tranquility, and wildness (and dark skies), and the strong and distinctive visual links between land and sea.
+As a result, the presence of these nationally valued landscapes increases sensitivity to all forms of development within or affecting these areas.

-- 6.233.
-Any development has the potential to affect the Area of Outstanding Natural Beauty's defined special qualities to some extent, in particular the undeveloped coastal character, sense of remoteness, tranquillity and wildness (and dark skies), and the strong and distinctive visual links between land and sea.
-As a result, the presence of these nationally valued landscapes increases sensitivity to all forms of development within, or affecting these areas. - 6.234.
-The Norfolk Coast Path runs through Blakeney.
-The village is also a hub for boat and seal watching trips. - 6.235.
-The National Planning Policy Framework, paragraph 172, states "Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding Natural Beauty, which have the highest status of protection in relation to these issues.
-The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas,.........
-The scale and extent of development within these designated areas should be limited......"
+- 6.179 The Norfolk Coast Path runs through Blakeney.
+The village is also a hub for boat and seal watching trips. - 6.180 The National Planning Policy Framework, paragraph 172, (paragraph 176 of the NPPF 2021) states "Great weight should be given to conserving and enhancing landscape and scenic beauty in National Parks, the Broads and Areas of Outstanding

+Natural Beauty, which have the highest status of protection in relation to these issues.
+The conservation and enhancement of wildlife and cultural heritage are also important considerations in these areas.....The scale and extent of development within these designated areas should be limited......"